andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Rally, Swagger, Stash

 Tasks performed:
-- Design and implement REST APIs
+- Design and implement REST API
 - Development of tool to perform members migration from external system into existing loyalty system with applying to them benefits, tier-level changes etc. according to business rules
 - Functional tests implementation